Society Of Syphilitics

 The Society Of Syphilitics (S.O.S.) is dedicated to those of us who may have syphilis.
 If you have been diagnosed with syphilis, or have tested positive for syphilis, or have been treated for syphilis (successfully or possibly unsuccessfully), or if you suspect that you have syphilis but your test results are negative (even repeatedly) then you need to find out more this disease.

-Much of what people know about syphilis is wrong.
+Much of what people think they know about syphilis is wrong.
 Syphilis is often hard to detect and symptoms are not always obvious.
 Standard syphilis tests can be unreliable, and negative test results do not mean for certain that you don't have syphilis.
 What's more, syphilis is not always easily cured — especially if the disease is not treated soon after you first catch it.
 Even standard penicillin treatments for primary syphilis can sometimes be inadequate.
 Your symptoms may disappear and your follow-up tests may suggest that you are no longer infected, but then syphilis can sometimes resurface many years later.

 Not everyone suffers the same consequences from living with undetected syphilis.
 Syphilis cases can vary wildly, often they are as different as the people who have it.
-For some, late-stage syphilis can make you go blind or deaf, become crazy or temporarily partly paralyzed — and eventually die.
+For some, late-stage syphilis can make you go bald, blind or deaf, become crazy or temporarily partly paralyzed — and eventually die.
 For others, syphilis may only cause you a lifetime of mysterious chronic health problems.
 Syphilis breaks some of the rules all of the time.
 It can often look just like any one of a variety of other illnesses.
 For this reason, syphilis has been dubbed "The Great Pretender."
-The S.O.S. aims to help us better understand the vast range of effects of living with syphilis (and of syphilis treatments), so that we may learn ways to possibly survive them.

 Recognizing Syphilis